REStud/data-editor/before.md

 Exceptions will not be considered later in the review and publication process.

 # What if your dataset is confidential?
 There may be cases when you cannot share the dataset directly.
-This does not lead to automatic exemptions to the Data Availability Policy.
+This does not lead to automatic exemption from the Data Availability Policy.
 Please note, *at the time of submission*, why you cannot comply fully with the policy, and be prepared to answer the following questions if needed.
 ## Checklist
 - Is the dataset citable?
 Please provide at least the following information.
     - Creator or publisher (can be an organization)